Hillsong Church: Carl Lentz affairs

 Hillsong pastor Carl Lentz helped to lead Hillsong's first church in the United States, in New York City, in 2010.
-He befriended Justin Bieber and developed a celebrity following.
+Lentz became friends with singer Justin Bieber and developed a celebrity following.
 Hillsong expanded on the East Coast under Lentz, but some members felt that it became unduly focused on fashion, and on servicing the desires of its pastors and its famous patrons.
 Church volunteers were allegedly expected to work long hours, and were reportedly treated as second-class citizens and gaslighted.
 Around 2017, two Hillsong volunteers who attempted to convey their concerns about Lentz to Hillsong leadership were allegedly intercepted and dismissed.

 In 2020, Hillsong fired Lentz after finding that he had engaged in "more than one extra-marital affair" and was currently involved in one.
 Lentz's lover stated that Hillsong is not "genuine.
 That's the truth.
 It's a money machine ... and I think it's wrong ...
 I think [Lentz] is a victim of his own church.
 He gave his life to this church, and that's how they played him."